northstack/northstack-client/README.md

 # northstack-client
-PHP Library to access the Pagely Northstack APIs
+PHP Library to access the NorthStack NorthStack APIs

 *Note that PHP 7.1+ is required*